jvlad/PinDialog.android.java/README.md

 pinRequest.startPinRequest();
 ```
 ##Development Plan
-1. change indicator stroke color to grey (the same as pinpad button stroke)

 1. add resources (dimensions) for small screen

+1. Disable edit-action buttons if no any character entered yet

+1. Extract DecimalCharactersValuesToResources

 1. Add Cancel() to PinScreen API;
    add reference to caller in listeners at pinscreenlibrary.listeners;

+1. Add extra left-margin for every 4th indicator

+1. Decrease pin character views spacing

+1. Check if all drawable for backspace button are there

-1. add scrrenshot to repo
+1. add screen shot to readme.md

 ##Origin
 https://github.com/AmniX/PinLockDialog